eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

         - [x] For pre-registered verifiers
         - [x] Dynamic registration of verifiers

-The library is written in Kotlin and is compatible with Java.
-It is distributed as a Maven package and can be included in any Android project that uses Android 8 (API level 26) or higher.
+The library is written in Swift and is compatible with iOS 14 or higher.
+It is distributed as a Swift package and can be included in any iOS project.

 It is based on the following specifications:
 - ISO/IEC 18013-5 – Published